-The Claremont Fellows program is an 18-month teaching residency and master’s program offered in partnership with Alliance College Ready Public Schools.
+The Claremont Fellows program is a 12 to 18 month teaching residency and master’s program offered in partnership with high-need schools across California.

 The key aim of the Claremont Fellows program is to empower diverse Fellows with the critical social justice and evidence-based competencies and experiences they need to: